Shianne1/Bullet_Train_Game_Team_Justice_League/src/README.txt

 	private double dropRate2
 	Constructor for Monsters with parameters being private variables Getter/Setters for private Variables
-	attackMonster which when called deals damage to player, updates player health, displays damage dealt and remaining player health parryMonster which generates random integer 1-100, if variable is greater than 50 the parry boolean returns true and the monster's attack should then miss.
+	-attackMonster which when called deals damage to player, updates player health, displays damage dealt and remaining player health
+	-parryMonster which generates random integer 1-100, if variable is greater than 50 the parry boolean returns true and the monster's attack should then miss.
+    -monsterDrop method will determine and drop item in room when monster is defeated -run method will kick player out of monster room when player health is 1/10 max player health -healHealth heals monster
+    -takeDamage monster takes damage
+    -inspectMonster method will output description of monster

+ITEM CLASS:
+This class will be the basis for all item objects
+This Class contains:
+     private int itemId;
+     private String itemName;
+     private String itemDesc;
+     private String itemText;
+     Constructor for items with parameters being private variables Getter/Setters for private variables
+     -inspect method will output item description
+     -use lets the player use the item based on it's function -getFolderCode tells the player the folder code based on what folder is present -storeItem adds item to inventory and removes from room -discardItem removes item from inventory and adds to remove

 ------------------------------------------------------------------------------------------------------------------------